Zarbuz/FileToVox/README.md

 # MeshToVox

-MeshSampler is an external program from FileToVox that allow you to voxelize 3D objects.
+MeshToVox is an external program from FileToVox that allow you to voxelize 3D objects files.

 Features: